updated 8/1/09

 WHERE TO FIND THEM - WHAT THEY LOOK LIKE:

-This region generally hosts a huge selection of BlueBerrie pickng grounds on Various State Land locations.
-Generally you'll want to stay away from the hardwood forest lands because the soil just doesn't have the content of acid which they seem to thrive in.
+This region generally hosts a huge selection of BlueBerrie pickng grounds on various State Land locations.

-Matured Jack Pines, Red Pines and Austrian Pines are the indicator species where underneath and around them you'll find the low bush blueberries covering the ground in a blanket of green.
+Matured Jack Pines, Red Pines and Austrian Pines are an indicator species where underneath and around them you'll find the low bush blueberries covering the ground in a blanket of green.
+There are plenty of area's practically void of most other plant species (like ferns) because of the shade created by heavily wooded pines.
 It's here where you will find some of natures tastiest candy!

-HuckleBerries and BlueBerries grow together distinguished by their color and taste as well.
+HuckleBerries and BlueBerries grow together and are distinguished by their color and taste as well.

 HUCKLEBERRIES are much darker in color,, almost black in appearance

-BLUEBERRIES are a light 'sky blue' in appearance and the leaves of the bush are a tad lighter color of green than their cousin the huckleberrie.
+BLUEBERRIES are a light 'sky blue' in appearance and the leaves of the bush are a tad lighter color of green than their cousin the huckleberry.

 CLEANING & STORAGE:

-Clean up your berries berries by dumping them in a large pot of cold water.
+For immediate eating, clean up your berries berries by dumping them in a large pot of cold water.
 Most the stems, leaves and even the green berries will float, making it easy to scoop out the nasties.
-Then pour into a large collander and allow to drain thoroughly.
+Then pour into a collander and allow to drain thoroughly.

-Another method for cleaning the berries is an old indian method submitted by a resident local "Runing Moon".
-Simply lay out a wool blanket and pour the berries on it.
+Another method for cleaning the berries submitted by a resident local "Runing Moon"is to simply lay out a wool blanket and pour the berries on it.
 Carefully lift one end and lightly shake it to roll the happy berries down into the collection pan.
 This will separate the twigs, leaves and sand as they stick to the wool of the blanket.

 While out picking, respect the source of your tastebud delights